 INSTRUCTOR PROFILE – Ryan Slavin

-RYAN SLAVIN SENSEI has been training in martial arts for over 30 years.
+RYAN SLAVIN Shihan has been training in martial arts for over 30 years.

-Ryan firstly began his martial training in 1994 in the Korean art of Tae Kwon Do where he attained 2nd Dan under Darryl Gowlett and Michael Tan (8th Dan).
-During this time he took part in numerous competition fights and was never beaten in Queensland (State Champion for the years he competed).
-Furthermore, he won a silver medal at the Australian National TKD Championships.
+Ryan firstly began his martial training in 1994 in the Korean art of Tae Kwon Do where he attained 2nd Dan under Darryl Gowlett and Michael Tan (8th Dan) after 15 years of training.
+During these years he took part in numerous competition fights and was never beaten in Queensland (State Champion for the years he competed).
+Furthermore, he won a silver medal at the Australian National TKD Championships – his only ever loss in his fighting career.

 In 2001, Ryan moved to Japan to immerse himself in Japanese culture and explore Japanese martial arts.
 There he trained in the traditional Japanese martial art – or koryū – Yagyu Shingan Ryū Taijutsu – Jujutsu; Kenjutsu; Bojutsu.
 On return to Australia, Ryan began training in Shintō Musō Ryū Jōjutsu (SMR) and Yoshinkan Aikido.